 Cultural Program Highlights

-The Goethe-Zentrum Atlanta's cultural program seeks to fulfill its mission by hosting events portraying a positive image of modern Germany and German speaking countries.
-This is done through lectures, concerts, foreign films, theatre productions, and exhibits.
-In addition, we host Franco-German and European events in partnership with the Alliance Française d'Atlanta and European Consulates from all over the southeast region.
+At Goethe-Zentrum Atlanta, we seek to fulfill our mission of promoting cultural experiences by hosting events that portray a positive image of modern Germany and other German speaking countries.
+We do this through lectures, concerts, foreign films, theater productions, and exhibits.
+Additionally, we host Franco-German and European events in partnership with the Alliance Française d'Atlanta and European Consulates from all over the southeast region.

 As the flowers begin to bloom, we celebrate the start of spring with a family-friendly event that combines a German-style festival with many other things we love, including art, music, and food.
 We close multiple streets in the downtown Atlanta area to accommodate the festival and allow for the most possible space for Frühlingsfest activities.
 We offer lots of opportunities to learn about the German culture and language.
 In past events, we have had a Bastelzelt for kids where they crafted their own crowns and swords.